Mesa Space Module#

 Remove the agent from the grid and set its pos attribute to None.

-An iterator that returns coordinates as well as cell contents.
+An iterator that returns positions as well as cell contents.

 Return a list of cells that are in the neighborhood of a certain point.